ZhangShiyue/blocks-examples/README.rst

 Changes in branch 'add_test'
 ---------------------------------
 The 'add_test' branch is modified based on 'add_translate' branch.
-The biggest difference is that 'add_translate' branch loads most recent model to do translate, while 'add_test' branch loads beat model, which is specified by '--best_params', to do test and print the blue score on test set.
+The biggest difference is that 'add_translate' branch loads most recent model to do translate, while 'add_test' branch loads best model (or any trained model), which is specified by '--best_params', to do test and print the blue score on the 'test_set' specified in configurations.

 There are some other small differences, such as adding loging config, modified configurations, 15 groundtruthes for validation and testing...